Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 An obstruction (blockage) can occur virtually anywhere from the stomach to the rectum.
 When the blockage is temporary or partial, it can cause intermittent abdominal bloating/distention.
 For example, scarring of the pylorus (pyloric stenosis) can obstruct the opening from the stomach into the intestines, thereby blocking the complete emptying of the stomach.
 After meals, the stomach is normally filled with food and swallowed air.
 Then, during the next hour or two, the stomach secretes acid and fluid, which mix with the food and assist in digestion.
 As a result, the stomach distends further.
 When the obstruction is incomplete, the food, air, and fluid eventually pass into the intestines and the bloating/distention resolves.

 An obstruction in the small bowel, which is most commonly due to adhesions from a previous surgery, is another cause of intermittent abdominal distention.
 To make matters worse, the distention that is caused by the physical obstruction stimulates both the stomach and intestines to secrete fluid, which adds to the distention.

-Severe constipation or fecal impaction (hardened stool in the rectum) can also obstruct the flow of the intestinal contents and result in distention.
+Severe constipation or fecal impaction (hardened stool in the rectum) also can obstruct the flow of the intestinal contents and result in distention.
 In this case, however, the bloating/distention usually is constant and progressive and is relieved by bowel movements or removal of the impacted stool.

 A functional obstruction is not caused by an actual physical blockage, but rather by the poor functioning of the muscles of the stomach or intestines that propel the intestinal contents.
 When these muscles are not working normally, the intestinal contents will accumulate and distend the abdomen.
 Examples of functional obstruction include: